darwinia-network/darwinia-docs-deprecated/docs/sdk/guides/04-dispatch-remote-substrate-call.md

 `remark_with_event` is a dispatchable call of the target Substrate based blockchain.
 A dispatchable call is a public function that can be executed at runtime via a JSON RPC call.
 More info about [Substrate](https://substrate.io/) and the [dispatchable calls](https://docs.substrate.io/reference/glossary/#dispatch).

 Pangoro Smart Chain is the testnet of Darwinia Smart Chain.
-[Pangolin](https://docs.crab.network/evm-compatible-crab-smart-chain/get-started/darwinia-pangolin) is the testnet of Crab Network.
+[Pangolin](https://docs.crab.network/evm-compatible-crab-smart-chain/get-started/darwinia-pangolin) is the testnet of Crab Chain.

 ## Install deps